 - Centralized Master Bidders List Businesses interested in selling to Texas public entities can register for a small fee.
 The list is used by public purchasing entities to develop a mailing list for vendors to receive bid opportunities. - Electronic State Business Daily An online search engine that lists state contracts valued at more than \$25,000.
-Businesses can see what is being procured by which public entity in Texas. - Texas Multiple Award Schedule The program is an alternative purchasing method for public entities that allows them to purchase from existing contractors, awarded resources#%3A~%3Atext%3DTexas%20is%20home%20to%20some%2Cand%20Veteran%20women%20business%20owners[/]

-10 https://gov.texas.gov/business/page/veteran-minority-womenby the federal government or any other governmental entity of any state.
+Businesses can see what is being procured by which public entity in Texas. - Texas Multiple Award Schedule The program is an alternative purchasing method for public entities that allows them to purchase from existing contractors, awarded by the resources#%3A~%3Atext%3DTexas%20is%20home%20to%20some%2Cand%20Veteran%20women%20business%2 0owners federal government or any other governmental entity of any state.
 A business may qualify to see if they have existing contracts with public entities.